swiftlang/swift-evolution/process.md

 * Is the problem being addressed significant enough to warrant a change to Swift?
 * Does this proposal fit well with the feel and direction of Swift?
-* If you have you used other languages or libraries with a similar feature, how do you feel that this proposal compares to those?
+* If you have used other languages or libraries with a similar feature, how do you feel that this proposal compares to those?
 * How much effort did you put into your review?
 A glance, a quick reading, or an in-depth study?